Kanishkparganiha/automate-webscraping-for-jobs-from-Indeed-using-python-and-selenium/README.md

   <h2>Future Work  </h2>
   <p>Further work will be storing the job posting into a database like connecting the script with postgre to insert daily postings with links and
   using them for applying or carrying out analysis.
-  Analyis might include differentiating the job posting from staffing agency to actual companies because every 3rd job posting in the Indeed are from staffing agency rather than from actual companies.
+  Analysis might include differentiating the job posting from staffing agency to actual companies because every 3rd job posting in the Indeed are from staffing agency rather than from actual companies.
   </p>